 Is erotica the only type of writing you do?

-The Freedom Fries, though unfinished, are not erotic at all, and now I’m writing a few short stories without explicit sex.
+The Freedom Fries, though unfinished, is not erotic at all, and now I’m writing a few short stories without explicit sex.

 I’ve just arrived at the chalet of a friend here in Switzerland [who’s modeled as Jack Horn in the GREEN EYES]—we rent our house in the summer and have to stay somewhere else—and my latest short is set in this chalet.
 It’s about the ghost of a famous German poet, Rainer Maria Rilke, who terrorizes the narrator (that usually me and myself and his unhappy partner).
 So I seek the help of an exorcist, a half-defrocked priest, also gay, and here’s a fragment, just in case (we are talking on the phone; Rilke’s remains are buried nearby):

 “The Father—slow, raspy, guttural voice—listens painstakingly to my explanations.
 Exorcism, he says.
 Yes, it would be a case of exorcism, except that there ought to be an evil spirit that has possessed the victim and needs to be dispossessed, or driven out, or defenestrated like they say in Prague, Rilke’s birthplace (he chuckles).
 Exorcised.
 A maleficent personality of some standing, Beelzebub, perhaps, or Asmodeus.
 Or Samael, if we are allowed to think ecumenically.
 A mere ghost doesn’t qualify.
 And Rilke’s ghost—not that he’s a Rilkekenner—but a great poet like him who has done so much for local tourism, you can’t call such a ghost an evil, or—dropping the particle—evil tout court, or can you?”

 The shorts read like autobiographical sketches, although they are pure fiction (let’s hope).